Advice on making compost

 A bin with plastic or wooden sides keeps materials together, increases warmth and moisture, plus you can keep rain out if there is a lid or cover.
 It’s said that wooden bins need slatted sides to allow entry of air but I find this makes little difference: my heaps with plywood sides make great compost: they conserve both heat and moisture.
 I screw them onto corner posts, then it’s simple to unscrew them when turning and emptying heaps.

-Plastic bins from the council are smaller and this restricts the heat they can maintain.
+Plastic bins from the council are small, which restricts the heat they can maintain.
 My trial with a Rotol “dalek” bin saw temperatures rarely exceed 45C, and many weed seeds survived the process.
 Nonetheless it was good compost, and the sides are easy to lift off when you want it.

 Soil is best, for drainage, and for organisms to enter from below as heat subsides, or before it happens.